onelamb said: Is you're dog a Gordon setter?

 You definitely don’t need thousands of dollars of gear to make great, useable recordings.

-quadricfilms asked: Can you give us a sneak peak to one of the sounds or a picture or something?
+quadricfilms said: Can you give us a sneak peak to one of the sounds or a picture or something?
 I know you can't give us a release date but we are dying here....

 I can’t post pictures from Korra Book 2, but if you look back through the blog, you’ll find several posts that have photos or videos of sound elements we’ve used in the Book 2 foley.
 I promise I’ll add more stuff soon from our work on the show.
 That’s the best I can do for now!